 Participants will be running on technical trails where footing is adequate at best.
 If it rains (which is common), there can be an abundance of mud.
-Depending upon conditions, a rope may be placed along the steepest section of Nu'uanu ridge just below Bien's Bench.
 Attention to the terrain underfoot and directly ahead is critical in this event.
 Some trails are located adjacent to cliffs with extreme drop-offs.

-Of the two stream crossings, one is short and non-technical, involving a wire grate not far from the Paradise Park Aid Station.
+Of the two stream crossings, one is short and non-technical, involving wood planks not far from the Paradise Park Aid Station.
 The other is technical, and requires runners to cross Nu'uanu Stream on scattered and slippery rocks, near the Nu'uanu Aid Station.
 Runners may get wet feet when crossing this stream.
 If the water level is high, the course may be rerouted.
 Runners will be notified of any course changes at the Pre-Race Briefing.